Sample Answer

 Langer, S. K. (2009).
 Philosophy in a new key: A study in the symbolism of reason, rite, and art.
 Harvard University Press.

 Lerner, E. (2010).
-The Big Bang never happened: a startling refutation of the dominant theory of the origin of the universe.
+The Big Bang never happened: a startling refutation of the dominant theory of the universe’s origin.
 Vintage.

 Porter Jr, S. E., & Stovell, B. M. (Eds.).
 (2012).
 Biblical hermeneutics: five views.
 InterVarsity Press.